rsyslog/rsyslog/source/configuration/property_replacer.rst

   PIX.

 **date-utc**
-  convert data to UTC prior to outputing it (available since 8.18.0)
+  convert data to UTC prior to outputting it (available since 8.18.0)

 **date-mysql**
   format as mysql date